alex0809/netsurf-reMarkable/README.md

 ## Local development

 `make local-dev` to set up the workspace for local development.
-This will prepare the `build/` directory by cloning the latest version of libnsfb and netsurf-base.
+This will prepare the `build/` directory by cloning the latest version of all forked code repositories.

 The build script (called when running `make build`) will only clone missing repositories, so any local changes will be picked up with the next build.

 ## Related repositories

+- [libhubbub-reMarkable](https://github.com/alex0809/libhubbub-reMarkable): fork of libhubbub which changes default encoding from Windows-1252 to UTF-8
 - [libnsfb-reMarkable](https://github.com/alex0809/libnsfb-reMarkable): fork of libnsfb with reMarkable-specific code for drawing to the screen and input handling
 - [netsurf-base-reMarkable](https://github.com/alex0809/netsurf-base-reMarkable): fork of netsurf, with modifications to make it work better on the reMarkable